British Forces Brunei: History

-From there, British forces have been involved in several conflicts, including helping to quell the Brunei Revolt of 1962 and the Indonesia–Malaysia confrontation.
-Since Brunei's independence in 1984, forces have been stationed there at the request of the current Sultan, in a renewable agreement lasting five years at a time.
+From there, British forces were involved in several conflicts, including helping to quell the Brunei Revolt of 1962, and the Indonesia–Malaysia confrontation.
+Since Brunei's independence in 1984, forces have been stationed there at the request of the current Sultan of Brunei, in a renewable agreement lasting five years at a time.
 The forces stationed in Brunei are available to assist the Sultan, but are also available for deployment overseas with other elements of the British Armed Forces if needed.
 As recompense, the Sultan pays to help support the British presence.

 On 1 August 2021, No. 7 Flight AAC was re-designated as No. 667 Squadron AAC.
 In 2022, the Bell 212 was replaced in Brunei with the RAF Puma HC2, operated by No. 1563 Flight RAF.
-A year later on 27 May, the 1563 Flight was replaced by Pumas from No. 230 Squadron RAF.
+A year later on 27 May 2023, 1563 Flight RAF was replaced by Pumas from No. 230 Squadron RAF.
+When the Puma was withdrawn from British military service, 667 Squadron reformed on the Jupiter HC.2 helicopter in Brunei in 2026.